Symbiosis

 Keywords

-Why symbiosis?
+Why study symbiosis?

 Lichen is the companion species for this essay.